|

 Name the Fossil Game

-On this page you can see the fossils used in the name the fossil
+On this page you can see the fossils used in the name

-replicas.
-Year 1-2 will see the first 15; year 4-6 will see the first
+Most (17 out of 26) are replicas.
+Year 1-2 will see the first 15; year

-20; year 5-6 will see all 25.
-To see a larger version of each fossil
+4-6 will see the first 20; year 5-6 will see all 25.
+To see a larger

-click the picture.
-Sizes can be seen from the background grid.
+version of each fossil click the picture.
+Sizes can be seen from the

-After the game, most of these fossils will be provided as plaster casts
+background grid.
+After the game, most of these fossils will be

 How the game is played

-classes, to fill in the answer sheet and give help).
+classes, to fill in the answer sheet and give help.

 |